 SHQ is not funded to insert Intrauterine Systems (mirena) for heavy menstrual bleeding.
-Women with heavy menstrual bleeding should be investigated according to the following guidelines and referred to a gynaecologist if further treatment is necessary.
+Patients with heavy menstrual bleeding should be investigated according to the following guidelines and referred to a gynaecologist if further treatment is necessary.

 Update: Insertion technique for Kyleena